Nozidoali/leap-backend/README.md

 - **blif** handles the read/write of BLIF files and provides interface to manipulate the logic network.
 - **cute** is a packge for cut enumeration.
 - **map** is the LUT mapping algorithm with Boolean simulation.
-- **milp** is contains several MILP models for timing regulation whose optimization is powered by Gurobi.
+- **milp** contains several MILP models for timing regulation whose optimization is powered by Gurobi.

 Installation
 ------------